ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     end
     ```

-9. These next two functions are specifically for turning on and off being zoomed in--if the player presses the assigned ability binding key, then it triggers the functions we wrote to enable and reset scoping.
+9. These next two functions are specifically for turning on and off being zoomed in--if the player presses the assigned action binding key, then it triggers the functions we wrote to enable and reset scoping.

     Add these two functions below to the bottom of your script so far:

     ```lua
-    function OnBindingPressed(player, actionName)
+    function OnActionPressed(player, action)
-        if actionName == AIM_BINDING then
+        if action == AIM_BINDING then
             EnableScoping(player)
         end
     end

-    function OnBindingReleased(player, actionName)
+    function OnActionReleased(player, action)
-        if actionName == AIM_BINDING then
+        if action == AIM_BINDING then
             ResetScoping(player)
         end
     end